thirt33n/Rock-Paper-Scissors/docs/README.md

 # Rock-Paper-Scissors

-Play Rock-Paper-Scissors in your against your computer.
+Play Rock-Paper-Scissors in your browser  against your computer.